 And as the flag continues to boldly fly in the breeze, I smile.
 I know that everything is going to be all right.

 As we arrive at the military base and walk through the bar, we are blinded by red, white and blue.
 The area is full of flags, streamers, decorations and anything else that could be hung on the walls.
+You are literally surrounded by them, especially the flags.
+Those that are pinned on the wall, and those that are blowing in the wind.
+They were everywhere!
+I’d even heard someone say that they needed to look for more steel flagpoles for sale because they had more flags than poles.
+It was amazing, and it looked beautiful.
+Very patriotic too.
 There’s baseball on the television, a huge table covered in bottles of alcohol and at the back is a bbq full of meat, being turned repeatedly over the grill by a grinning man wearing a cap.
+You can bet a lot of those there were watching the baseball from behind their phones after placing a bet on an online sportsbook (you can learn more here if this interests you too) in the hopes of winning big – what’s more American than backing your favourite sports team and a harmless wager?
 A majority of the people are wearing a Volcano Bar 4th of July t-shirt.
 We don’t know a lot of these people but we still wave and say hi with a small nod.

 Settling ourselves in the main raised patio area in the centre, we stick our flag proudly in the middle of the table and then set to ordering drinks.

 The day goes quickly like that, we drink, we talk and we eat.
 We’re all feeling a little bit hungover from the night before so down a couple of shots to try and perk us up.

 Alex and I head to grab something to snack on, sharing a pork burger, potatoes and coleslaw.
 Incredibly delicious, our paper plate was empty within minutes, save the scraps of sauce we had left.